Typically Same-Day Dishwasher Repair

 Dishwasher is Leaking Water

 First, see if you can identify where the water is coming from.
 You could have a leaky dishwasher, you could also have a plumbing problem.
-After the dishwasher has run, check the water connections to and from the unit.
-Check the pipes that lead to the water source.
+After the appliance has run, check the water connections to and from the unit.
+After that, check the pipes that lead to the water source.
 Check the garbage disposal if one is connected.
 If you can find the source of the leak, you’ll have a better idea of how to handle the problem.
-If there’s a handyperson in the house, you may choose to repair a small leak your own.
+If there’s a handyperson in the house, you may choose to fix a small leak your own.
 Make sure you consult your instruction manuals first, and always exercise care.

 If the area around the door is leaking, inspect the door carefully.
 It’s not uncommon for door gaskets to get old and crack.
 This may require a new gasket.
 Make sure the door is closing correctly, and you can’t see any gaps.
 Sometimes debris can get stuck on the gasket or door, causing water to sneak out.
 If you clear an obstruction, this may solve the problem.
-If you have a bad gasket, you’ll want to have it replaced with a new gasket designed for you dishwasher brand/model.
+For a bad gasket, you’ll want to have it replaced with a new gasket designed for your brand/model.

 If you can’t tell where the water is leaking from, it’s probably best to call an expert.
-We’re able to repair most dishwasher issues quickly, in one visit.
+We’re able to fix most issues quickly, in one visit.
+Reddi also provides expert plumbing services, if you need help with a drain pipe or water line.

-If you’re having bigger issues, such as loud noises, a dishwasher that won’t start, or major leaks, you may need a professional repair.
-Other common problems we can assist with include:
+If you’re having bigger issues, such as loud noises, a unit that won’t start, or major leaks, you may need a professional technician.
+Other common dishwasher repairs include:

 - Bad Heating Element